Are the days of the top class sedan behind us?

 For years, the top class sedan was the ultimate goal of DGAs, CEOs and serious car journalists who want to go bankrupt on a W140 or E32.
 But are the days of these long, chic automobiles behind us?

 Of course, we are usually much more inventive and creative than other car publications.
 Politically more neutral too, always fair and balanced.
 But sometimes our valuable colleagues also make a sharp observation.
 That's what today is like Carscoops that asks a pressing question.
-One that we, gritting our teeth violently, like so much that we adopt it.
+So good that we're taking it over.
 Because are the days of the top class sedan in the F-segment behind us?

 Of course, we've seen some things happen when it comes to sedans in general.
 Jan Modaal doesn't want them anymore.
 Everyone wants to rise above the crowd with a cool, high SUV.
 No 'normal' brand offers a sedan in the E-segment anymore.
 The Omegas, Safraenes, 607s, Scorpios and Bluebirds of this world are (long) gone.
 Even in the D segment there is less and less supply of brands that do not necessarily present themselves as preeeeemijum.
 The Insignia is no more.
 The Passat is only available as a Variant.